Joon-Klaps/viralgenie/docs/output.md

 !!! info

     Mapping constraints are combined with the specified samples, here, the identifier of the mapping constraint combined with the sample identifier.
-All results will have a new prefix which is `<sample-id>_<mapping_constrain_id>-CONSTRAIN`.
+All results will have a new prefix which is `<sample-id>_<mapping_constraint_id>-CONSTRAINT`.

 The results from the iterations are stored with the same structure as the final round of polishing in the `assembly/polishing/iterations/it#` directory.